2020 Australian Open – Men's doubles

 Rajeev Ram and Joe Salisbury defeated Max Purcell and Luke Saville in the final, 6–4, 6–2 to win the men's doubles tennis title at the 2020 Australian Open.
-Purcell and Saville had entered the tournament through a wildcard.

 Pierre-Hugues Herbert and Nicolas Mahut were the defending champions, but were defeated in the first round by Simone Bolelli and Benoît Paire.

 Marcelo Arévalo became the first Salvadoran to reach a major quarterfinal.